Frequently Asked Questions

 Achieve Tahoe plans to have an internship program for the winter of 2021-22, but this is dependent upon ski area operations, current CDC health guidelines, and participant willingness, among other things.
 The safety of our participants, staff, volunteers, and interns is of the utmost importance, and this priority will inform all decisions regarding operations and programming, including the internship program.

 Our internship program is designed to involve our team of interns in all aspects of our adaptive snowsports program.
 Typically, there will be a team of 4 interns.
 Interns play a fundamental role in the execution of the day-to-day operations including teaching adaptive snowsports, completing administrative projects, and participating in outreach and fundraising efforts.
 This program will provide interns with a real-world, hands-on learning experience while expanding their professional technical skills and refining their people skills.
+This program does NOT fulfill the requirements for a recreation therapy internship; however, it can be used for college credit.

 Our internships will begin December 1st and last through April 30th.
 Due to the nature of our business, this commitment will require interns to remain at work during the holidays.
 Similarly, this internship is a full-time commitment and will not leave time for part-time, or outside work.
-Please take this information into consideration when applying.

 A typical week for an intern will include the following responsibilities: teaching adaptive snowsports lessons, participating in on-hill and indoor clinics, assisting at various fundraising events, and maintenance of program equipment and the program center.
 This placement is a full-time, 40 hour/week internship.
 Interns will typically have two consecutive weekdays off (TBD).
 The work day is normally 8 am to 5 pm.